sleeping126/alex/contents/user-manual/README.md

 Changing a symbol in any way results in the creation of a new revision of it.
 A previous state of a symbol can be recovered.

-__Info:__ If you revert a symbol with revision *x* to a previous revision *x-i*, a new symbol with the revision *x+1* is created.
-If you have any actions that execute other symbols, you have to manually adjust those, so that they call the most current symbol (In case this is wanted).

 #### Export & Import